JacobBonner/JenkinsTutorial/README.md

 ## Part 4 - Projects and Pipelines
-In order to start using the Jenkins environment in our CI toochain, you first need to start by creating a job (project) definition.
+In order to start using the Jenkins environment in our CI toolchain, you first need to start by creating a job (project) definition.
 Recall that a job is a user-configured description of work which Jenkins should perform.

 ### 4.1 Types of Items